aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pps-to-dotx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+The Office Open XML (OOXML) or OpenXML or Microsoft Open XML (MOX) is a zipped, XML-based file format developed by Microsoft for representing spreadsheets, charts, presentations and word processing documents.
+The DOTX file format is a template file used by Microsoft Word.
+It is used to store document settings, such as margins, page size, and styles.

+Converting PPS to DOTX is a useful process for developers who need to create a template for a document that will be used multiple times.
+It allows them to create a template with all the necessary settings and formatting, and then use it to create multiple documents with the same settings.

+<h2>How Aspose.Total helps for pps to dotx conversion</h2>

-For a Python developer, who is trying to add a PPS to DOTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process from PPS to DOTX.
 It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPS file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOTX format.
+Firstly use Aspose.Slides for Python via .NET API to convert PPS file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOTX format.

+Aspose.Slides for Python via .NET API is a powerful library to create, read, write and modify a PowerPoint document without using Microsoft PowerPoint.
+It supports various features like creating, modifying and converting presentations from one format to another.
+It also supports various features like creating, modifying and converting presentations from one format to another.
+It also supports various features like creating, modifying and converting presentations from one format to another.

+Aspose.Words for Python via .NET API is a powerful library to create, read, write and modify a Microsoft Word document without using Microsoft Word.
+It supports various features like creating, modifying and converting documents from one format to another.
+It also supports various features like creating, modifying and converting documents from one format to another.
+It also supports various features like creating, modifying and converting documents from one format to another.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from PPS to DOTX.
+It provides a simple and efficient way to convert PPS to DOTX without any manual intervention.
+It also provides a wide range of features to help developers to create, modify and convert documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary %}}